smarter-sh/community/values.md

 ## Evolution is better than stagnation

-Openness to new ideas and studied technological evolution make Kubernetes a stronger project.
-Continual improvement, servant leadership, mentorship, and respect are the foundations of Kubernetes culture.
-Kubernetes community leaders have a duty to find, sponsor, and promote new community members.
+Openness to new ideas and studied technological evolution make Smarter a stronger project.
+Continual improvement, servant leadership, mentorship, and respect are the foundations of Smarter culture.
+Smarter community leaders have a duty to find, sponsor, and promote new community members.
 Leaders should expect to step aside.
 Community members should expect to step up.

 **"Culture eats strategy for breakfast."   --Peter Drucker**